Claudio Damian Rodriguez Santorum: Experience

 In 2012, the Honorable Sang-hyun Song, President of the International Criminal Court (ICC) nominated him as a candidate for the position of Secretary of the high court based in The Hague.

+Late in his international career, served as Chief of Mission in charge of the United Nations International Organization for Migration in Guatemala (UN/Migration-IOM), as well as Director of Programs of the USG addressing the crisis of irregular migrants heading north of the continent.